 - Ask for sample reports to assess quality

-Request CREST-Certified Assessment
+Request a Penetration Testing Assessment